 However, when picking an outdoor toilet, we have to be aware of certain metrics.
-Here is the list of 5 things you should always check when comparing portable toilets:
+Here is the list of 5 things you should always check when comparing camping toilets:

 #1 Size And Weight Of Toilet (Smaller For Hiking, Bigger For Camping)

-When it comes to the toilet size, there are two things to remember:
+When it comes to toilet size, there are two things to remember:

 - The smaller the toilet, the easier it is to carry it.
 But, on the other hand, it is less comfortable to use, obviously.
 Smaller outdoor toilets are more appropriate for hiking, short trips, and finishing trips.